YiLimath/YiLimath.github.io/_posts/2024-08-24-blog-post-3-Birational-IitakaConjecture.md

 This series of notes will study Kodaira dimension and Iitaka conjecture in details.

-Let us first outline the topics that will be discussed in this series of notes
+Let us first outline the topics that will be discussed in this series of notes）

 (1) [Note-1: Kodaira map](https://yilimath.github.io/files/Birational/KodairaDim/KodairaMap.pdf),